top of page

 The Whole-Child Approach

 Montessori focuses on developing children with a whole-child approach.
-This method helps each child to reach his or her full potential in all areas of life.
+This method helps children reach their full potential in all areas of life.

 “The child’s emotional, social, physical and cognitive needs and interests are considered to be inseparable and of equal importance.
 The child is seen as naturally eager for knowledge and capable of initiating learning in a supportive, thoughtfully prepared learning environment, with the guidance of a specially educated teacher.” (“Montessori: Innovative, Bold, Empowering, Essential!”–American Montessori Society)